-Lesotho’s economic freedom score is 53.1, making its economy the 142nd freest in the 2019 Index.
-Its overall score has decreased by 0.8 point, with sharp drops in fiscal health, judicial effectiveness, and property rights outweighing improvements in trade freedom and the tax burden.
-Lesotho is ranked 28th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Lesotho’s economic freedom score is 53.5, making its economy the 142nd freest in the 2021 Index.
+Its overall score has decreased by 1.0 point, primarily because of a decline in trade freedom.
+Lesotho is ranked 31st among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

-Landlocked within a mountainous area of South Africa, Basutoland was renamed the Kingdom of Lesotho upon independence from the United Kingdom in 1966 and is a parliamentary constitutional monarchy, currently headed by King Letsie III.
-Political power has alternated between former Prime Minister Pakalitha Mosisili and current Prime Minister Thomas Thabane, whose All Basotho Convention won a parliamentary plurality in 2017.
+Landlocked within a mountainous area of South Africa, Basutoland was renamed the Kingdom of Lesotho upon independence from the United Kingdom in 1966.
+It is a parliamentary constitutional monarchy, currently headed by King Letsie III.
+In 2020, Finance Minister Moeketsi Majoro replaced Prime Minister Thomas Thabane, who resigned after being implicated in the murder of his ex-wife.
 Lesotho’s narrow economic base consists of textile manufacturing, agriculture, diamond mining, remittances from Basothos working in South Africa, and regional customs revenue.
-About three-fourths of the people are engaged in animal herding and subsistence agriculture.
+About three-fourths of the population is engaged in animal herding and subsistence agriculture.
 A large dam and tunnel infrastructure project will divert water to South Africa and provide money and hydropower to Lesotho.

-The top personal income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
-The overall tax burden equals 47.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 47.3 percent of the country’s output (GDP), and budget deficits have averaged 4.6 percent of GDP.
-Public debt is equivalent to 34.7 percent of GDP.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 25 percent.
+The overall tax burden equals 31.6 percent of total domestic income.
+Government spending has amounted to 50.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.1 percent of GDP.
+Public debt is equivalent to 54.4 percent of GDP.